gotreasa/ticTacToe/NOTES.md

 # Notes

-## Pomodoro 1: Define the problem for readability and implement first scenario - empty grid
-✅ Put together the details of the problem
-🚧 Write the test for an empty grid
-TODO: Implement the initialisation of the grid

 ### Problem details
 * The game is played on a grid that's 3 squares by 3 squares.
 * The first player, is designated "X".
 * The second player, is designated "O".
 * Players take turns putting their marks in empty squares.
 * In order to win the game, a player must place three of their marks in a horizontal, vertical, or diagonal row.
 * When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a draw.

+## Backlog
+✅ Define a function to decide the order each square is chosen
+🚧 Fill out X and O in the squares according to the order
+TODO: Print the grid with the X and Os
+TODO: Add the iterations for each players go with 2 second timeout
+TODO: Add the determination of when a user has won and the game can stop
+TODO: Add the determination when the game is a draw

+## Pomodoro 1: Define the problem for readability and implement first scenario - empty grid
+✅ Put together the details of the problem
+✅ Write the test for an empty grid
+✅ Implement the initialisation of the grid

+## Pomodoro 2:
+✅ write a test for the order each square is filled
+✅ implement the function for the order for filling the squares 🚧 write a test to specify the array with the Xs and Os
+TODO: implement the array with the Xs and Os being filled